RunMat

 • Optional leading size arguments (gpuArray(data, m, n, ...) or gpuArray(data, [m n ...])) reshape the uploaded value.
 The element count must match the requested size.

-• Class strings such as 'single', 'double', 'int32', 'uint8', and 'logical' convert the data before upload, matching MATLAB casting semantics (round-to-nearest with saturation for integers, NaN→0 for integer classes, and errors when converting NaN to logical).
+• Class strings such as 'single', 'double', 'int32', 'uint8', and 'logical' convert real data before upload, matching MATLAB casting semantics (round-to-nearest with saturation for integers, NaN→0 for integer classes, and errors when converting NaN to logical).
+Complex inputs can be uploaded as double or single precision.

 • 'like', prototype infers the dtype (and logical state) from prototype.
 Explicit class strings override the inference when both are supplied.